pachun/exponent-server-sdk-elixir/README.md

 See the [CONTRIBUTING.md](CONTRIBUTING.md) file for contribution guidelines.

 ## License

 ExponentServerSdk is licensed under the MIT license.
 For more details, see the `LICENSE` file at the root of the repository.
 It depends on Elixir, which is under the Apache 2 license.

+## Acknowledgements

+This project was originally created and maintained by [rdrop](https://github.com/rdrop).
+The current maintainer is grateful for their foundational work on this library.

 ### Inspiration

 [ex_twilio](https://github.com/danielberkompas/ex_twilio)

 [hex]: http://hex.pm